diemontufar/SentimentAnalyser/README.md

 ![portal](https://github.com/diogonal/SentimentAnalyser/blob/master/wiki/img/portal_complete.jpg)

-**Exploring the Cultures of Australia**
+**Exploring the Cultures of Australia through Social Media**

-This project will explore the uptake of Twitter across the many languages and cultures of Australia.
-It will focus on the harvesting and sentiment analysis of multi-language tweets from major cities of Australia and compare this information with broadly cultural information resources offered through organisations such as the Australian Bureau of Statistics and the Census 2011.
+A general analysis across the many languages and cultures of Australia through social media sources of information such as Twitter was performed.
+A web application sup- porting a range of scenarios was implemented using state-of-the-art distributed and data analysis technologies such as ElasticSearch, with resources from the National eResearch Collaboration Tools and the NeCTAR Research Cloud.
+Almost 2.5 million tweets were collected from the Twitter streaming API and several sentiment analysis scenarios were applied in order to explore opinions of different ethnic and multi-cultural communities of Australia around a range of different topics including politics, sports and social impact events that took place between March and May 2015.
+It was shown how statistical data from the last Census (2011) from the Australian Bureau of Statistics can be correlated with information obtained from social media, allowing us to gain a deeper understanding of the multicultural diversity of Australia.
 ________________

 ## Features & Modules